 The Caribbean is a region that consists of the Caribbean Sea, its islands, and the surrounding coasts.
 The region is southeast of the Gulf of Mexico and the North American mainland, east of Central America, and north of South America.
 Situated on the Caribbean Plate, the region comprises more than 700 islands, islets, reefs, and cays.
-With 2,754,00 km2 and a population of 43,601,839 inhabitants, the Caribbean is split into two main geographic areas, the Greater Antilles and the Lesser Antilles.
-Geopolitically, the Caribbean islands are considered regarded as a subregion of North America.
+With 2,754,00 square km and a population of 43,634,430 inhabitants in 2021, the Caribbean is split into two main geographic areas: the Greater Antilles and the Lesser Antilles.
+Geopolitically, the Caribbean islands are considered a subregion of North America.
 The Caribbean Islands have a strong, tumultuous history of slavery, European colonization, and the plantation system.

-Due to years of international slave trades, the Caribbean Islands have a diverse racial population.
-The largest groups being of African, European, and Spanish descendants such as Afro-Caribbean, Indo-Caribbean, Latino or Hispanic, and European.
-Languages vary greatly with Spanish, English, French, Dutch, Haitian Creole, and Papiamento as the predominant official languages.
-Religions also vary greatly throughout the Caribbean’s with Christianity as the predominant religion.
+Due to years of the international slave trade, the Caribbean Islands have a diverse racial population.
+The largest ethnic groups are African, European, and Spanish descendants such as Afro-Caribbean, Indo-Caribbean, Latino or Hispanic, and European.
+Languages vary greatly with Spanish, English, French, Dutch, Haitian Creole, and Papiamento being the predominant official languages.
+Religion also varies greatly throughout the Caribbean, but Christianity remains the predominant faith.

 The climate of the Caribbean islands can vary but range from tropical to subtropical.
 Rainfall varies per island but the region can be split into dry and wet seasons, both seeing year-round sunshine.
-Hurricane season is from June to November, occurring the most in late summer months and in the northern islands.
-The air temperature remains warm, ranging in the 20s to 30s °C. The temperature varies 2-5 degrees during the winter in the southern islands and 10-20 degrees in the northern islands.
-The water temperatures remain warm year-round, ranging between 20-30 °C.
+Hurricane season is from June to November, occurring the most in late-summer months and on the northern islands.
+The air temperature remains warm, ranging in the 20s to 30s Celsius.
+The temperature varies 2-5 degrees during the winter in the southern islands and 10-20 degrees in the northern islands.
+The water temperatures remain warm year-round, ranging between 20-30 Celsius.

-One of the Caribbeans main economic sectors is tourism.
+One of the Caribbean's main economic sectors is tourism.
 With roughly 25 million visitors each year, the region earns roughly $50 billion annually.
-With its humble beginning in 1778 when the first hotel was built in the Caribbean, the region now houses an array of luxury resorts which dominate the North American tourism industry.
+With its humble beginning in 1778 when the first hotel was built in the Caribbean, the region now houses an array of luxury resorts that dominate the North American tourism industry.
 More than 4 million tourists visit the Dominican Republic annually, with Puerto Rico and Cuba as close seconds.
 However, the Caribbean tourism industry involves more than just resorts.
-Eco-tourism plays a large role in the economy as well with famous destinations such as Trinidad's Asa Wright Nature Reserve, Bird of Paradise Island, and Balenbouche Estate in St. Lucia.
+Eco-tourism plays a large role in the economy as well with famous destinations such as Costa Rica, Trinidad's Asa Wright Nature Reserve, Bird of Paradise Island, and the Balenbouche Estate in St. Lucia.